ADVERTISEMENT

 It is, unfortunately, indifferent.

-314. Mea navis aëricumbens anguillis abundant.
+16. Mea navis aëricumbens anguillis abundant.

 (My hovercraft is full of eels.)

-...probably not of ancient origin.
+Probably not of ancient origin.

-315. Caveat venditor,
+17. Caveat venditor,

 (Seller beware.)

-The twin to the more famous phrase.
+The twin of the more famous phrase.

-316. Amici probantur rebus adversis
+18. Amici probantur rebus adversis

 (Friends are tested in adversity.)